supervisely/developer-portal/getting-started/supervisely-annotation-format/videos.md

-# Individual Video Annotations
+# Video Annotation

-For each video file, we store the annotations in a separate json file named `image_name.image_format.json` with the following file structure:
+For each video file, we store the annotations in a separate JSON file named `image_name.image_format.json` with the following file structure:

 Example: